7 Best Strength Training Exercises

 two women performing reverse lunge with a bicep curl as example of strength training exercises

-1. Stand with feet hip-distance apart.
+1. Stand with your feet hip-width apart.
 Hold a dumbbell in each hand at your sides, palms facing in towards each other (hammer grip).

-3. Hold at the bottom of your lunge, then bend your elbows and curl the dumbbells up towards shoulder height, performing a hammer grip bicep curl.
-With control, lower the dumbbells back down to starting position.
+3. Hold the bottom of your lunge as you bend your elbows to curl the dumbbells up towards shoulder height, performing a hammer grip bicep curl.

-4. Exhale, squeezing your left glute and keeping the weight in your left heel as you push up, returning to standing position.
+4. Slowly lower the dumbbells back down to the starting position.
+As you lower the dumbbells, exhale, squeezing your left glute and keeping your weight in your left heel as you drive through the heel to stand tall, returning to your starting position.

-5. Repeat on the left side, stepping your left foot back into a reverse lunge, dropping your left knee down towards the ground until both knees reach 90-degree angles.
-Hold, and perform a bicep curl.
+5. Repeat the lunge on the left side by stepping your left foot back into a reverse lunge, dropping your left knee down towards the ground until both knees reach 90-degree angles.
+Hold the lunge as you perform a hammer curl.

-6. Exhale, squeezing your right glute to push up and return to starting position.
+6. Exhale, squeezing your right glute to push you up as you return to the starting position.

 two women performing a deadlift and upright row exercise

-1. Stand with feet hip-width apart, a dumbbell in the right hand, palm facing in towards your body.
+1. Stand with your feet hip-width apart, holding a dumbbell in your left hand with your palm facing in towards your body.

-2. Stagger your feet, so your left leg is slightly in front of your right foot.
-Kickstand your back right foot, right heel floating off the ground.
-Keep 80% of your weight in your front foot, 20% in your back toe.
+2. Stagger your feet so your right leg is slightly in front of your left foot.
+Kickstand your back left foot, left heel floating off the ground.
+Keep 80% of your weight in your front foot, 20% in your back toes.

 3. Maintain a staggered stance as you hinge at the hips.
-Push your hips back towards the wall behind you as you glide the dumbbells down the front of your legs, until you feel a stretch in the back of your leg.
+Push your hips back towards the wall behind you as you glide the dumbbell down the front of your leg, until you feel a stretch in the back of your leg.
+This is a deadlift.

-4. Then, press through your front heel to push your hips forward, pulling the dumbbell back up towards your hips as you stand tall.
+4. Press through your front heel to push your hips forward, pulling the dumbbell back up towards your hips as you stand tall.

-5. From a standing position, pull your right elbow up towards your right shoulder, gliding the dumbbell up your body.
+5. From a standing position, pull your left elbow up towards your left shoulder, gliding the dumbbell up your body.
 This is an upright row.

-6. With control, lower the dumbbell to starting position.
+6. Lower the dumbbell to the starting position and repeat.

-Targets: Gluteus medius (the outer part of your butt used for side-to-side movements), quads, hamstrings, hip adductors and abductors, hip flexors, calves, back, biceps and core.
+Targets: Gluteus medius (the outer part of your butt used for side-to-side movements), quads, hamstrings, hip adductors, hip abductors, hip flexors, calves, back, biceps and core.

 two women performing a lateral lunge and dumbbell back row as example of strength training exercise

-1. Stand with your feet under hips, holding a dumbbell in your left hand.
+1. Stand with your feet under your hips, holding a dumbbell in your left hand.

-3. Hold at the bottom of the lateral lunge, then pull your left elbow back towards your left hip, performing a single arm row.
-With control, lower the dumbbell back to starting position.
+3. Hold at the bottom of the lateral lunge, then pull your left elbow back towards your left hip, performing a single-arm row.
+With control, lower the dumbbell back to the starting position.

-4. Then, drive off your right foot to reverse the movement, stepping back to center.
+4. Drive off your right foot to reverse the movement, stepping back to center.

 Targets: Chest, shoulders, triceps, back, abs and core muscles.